archive-for-processing/processing-forked-libraries/README.md

 ### Creating a CountdownTimer

-All CountdownTimers are managed through the CountdownTimerService.
+All CountdownTimers are created and managed through the CountdownTimerService.
 A CountdownTimer should be created using the static factory method `CountdownTimerService.getNewCountdownTimer(PApplet)`.
 Several examples of creating a CountdownTimer are: